hikeventures/hikeventures.github.io/_posts/reviews/2014-08-17-exped-synmat-ul-7.markdown

 <!--more-->

 The SynMat UL 7 M weights around 450 grams, is 183 cm long and has an R-Value of 3.10 (Temperatures down to -4 °C).
 This means that this sleeping pad is suited for spring, summer and autumn (depending on your location).
-When I tested this pad I felt a bit cold on my back when the temperatures droped to 0C so I am going to use the Exped UL 7 M only for temperatures of +5 °C and more in the future.
+When I tested this pad I felt a bit cold on my back when the temperatures dropped to 0 °C so I am going to use the Exped UL 7 M only for temperatures of +5 °C and more in the future.

 <a href="https://www.flickr.com/photos/90204224@N07/8730116905" title="Exped Syn UL7"><img src="https://farm8.staticflickr.com/7348/8730116905_ab870260cb_b.jpg" width="1024" height="683" alt="Exped Syn UL7"></a>